infinatious/microcloud-maintenance/README.md

 ### Resize flow

-1. Run `resize-instance.sh` with `--project-id`, `--instance-index`, and the desired resource values, or let it prompt interactively.
+1. Run `resize-instance.sh` and let it prompt interactively.
 2. The existing description is preserved as-is.
 3. If the new boot disk is larger while the instance is running, the script will stop and restart it automatically.